{/*

 Are you eagerly waiting for the holiday season?
 If yes, here are some tips you should follow to keep your eCommerce website up and running when the holidays kick in.

 Even online retailing sees substantial growth in the final quarter of every year, as shoppers riot the websites and the apps to find and get the best deal possible.
-However, despite more excellent demand scopes, E-commerce websites have to behave correctly –read: work their bottoms off—to lure in customers thanks to the competition.
+However, despite more excellent demand scopes, E-commerce websites must behave correctly –read: work their bottoms off—to lure in customers thanks to the competition.

 With the global E-commerce market being 1.6 Trillion USD big, numerous players are out there to steal your clients and customers.
 To be exact, there are more than 110 000 online shops!